pnsaeta/p064/docs/PR-Ideas.md

 around such a system.
 To avoid large numbers, use a system of units in which time is measured in years, and masses are measured in solar masses.
-The most difficult part of this problem is finding suitable initial conditions and a suitable reference frame.
-You may simplify the problem somewhat by first solving for the motion of the two stars, then assuming that their motion is not significantly affected by the planet.
+The most difficult part of this problem is finding suitable initial conditions and a suitable reference frame in which to observe the planet's motion.
+You may simplify
+the problem somewhat by first solving for the motion of the two stars, then assuming that their motion is not significantly affected by the planet.
 I offer some guidance below, but recommend consulting a